 Shacky is the brainchild of Melbourne-based entrepreneur Andrew Hubbard, who decided to embrace the tiny house movement in response to an increasingly stressed-out population.
 “By simply escaping for a night or over the weekend, you’re able to realign with yourself, relax and recharge,” he says.
 “There is a real struggle with work/life balance and Shacky aims to solve this.”

-Last year, the Shacky crew set up a crowd-funded prototype in the Otways for several months, and advertised it through AirBnb.
+In 2016, the Shacky crew set up a crowd-funded prototype in the Otways for several months, and advertised it through AirBnb.
 It received a hugely positive response, and so Hubbard set out to find a home for the first permanent Shacky.
 Eventually, he found Vicki and Steve Daniel, two retirees living on an olive grove in north-eastern Victoria on a property flanked by rolling green hills.
 These days, the Daniels look after their olives, alpacas, sheep and their Shacky guests, ensuring that they’ve got all the firewood and food they need.

 After all, Shacky is all about letting go – and while spotty phone reception might feel frustrating at first, settling into a slower lifestyle soon becomes a joy.
 Evening is lit by fairy lights, the glow of the fire and a million stars overhead; and a bottle of Stone Dwellers Chardonnay (from the local Strathbogie Ranges) tastes even better with a meal you’ve cooked yourself on a wood-fired stove.